The Church Nightclub: Architecture

 St. Mark’s Parish Church exemplifies High Victorian Gothic architecture, a style characterized by pointed arches, intricate woodwork, and a pronounced vertical emphasis.
 The building was designed by William Lang, who designed a number of prominent buildings in Denver, and his business partner Marshall Pugh.
 The exterior of the church is constructed from buff sandstone sourced from Longmont, and dark red sandstone columns sourced from the Kemmuir quarry in El Paso County, Colorado.
 The interior is finished with rough-hewn native stone, paneled oak, and a black ash open-timbered ceiling.

 The structural design of the church is particularly noteworthy.
 The wood trusses of the roof transfer forces downward through hammer-beam projections into columnar piers that support five pointed arches on each side of the nave.
 These roof elements, enhanced with intricate Gothic ornamentation in carved wood, are considered some of the most authentic examples of their kind in Colorado, next to the great drawing room of Glen Eyrie in Colorado Springs.
 The five-arched clerestory gable at the west end of the church allows for an influx of natural light, complementing the large west-facing triptych stained glass window.

 The east wall of the sanctuary features an unusual set of seven tall slit windows, symbolizing seven altar candles.
 These windows are designed to create a visual effect resembling flickering candlelight, with stained glass elements providing dramatic contrast.
 The reredos, titled "Ascension and the Attendant Angels" and completed in 1923 by R. Byron Olson, received recognition from the Denver Art Association.
 The sanctuary and choir area, set in deep relief, are further accentuated by an elaborately painted triptych altarpiece that incorporates gold leaf detailing.

 Structural changes

 The church originally featured a castellated tower and turret, but in 1950, structural failure caused the upper portion of the bell tower to collapse, damaging the attached carillon.
 At a cost of $40,000, the turret was removed and replaced with a buttress for stability.
-Despite this loss, the exposed ridgeline of the nave has since become a defining external feature of the structure.